 Winter pruning can constrain orchard performance if it is not carried out correctly.
-Winter pruning is done after harvest when vines enter dormancy.
+Winter pruning is done after harvest when vines enter dormancy, preferably after leaf drop so buds are easier to see.
 The aim is to set up bays with optimal high-quality winter bud numbers on canes that are evenly spaced throughout the canopy.
+Selection of the best canes to keep, and what to cut out, takes skill and experience.
 Canes are tied down immediately after pruning.
 Even spacing has a great influence on the performance of the canopy the following summer.
-Consistent canopy density will reduce variation in fruit attributes (e.g. size, dry matter).
-The aim is to fill the canopy so there is an even cane spacing and no gaps.
+Consistent canopy density will reduce variation in fruit attributes (e.g., size, dry matter).
 Even cane and spur spacing results in a consistent summer canopy that produces optimum fruit size and dry matter (climate and summer vine management allowing) and is easy to manage and achieve good spray coverage.